What’s more important for B2B businesses: brand building or lead generation?

 What you might find when you do this mapping exercise is that you have plenty of top of funnel content but you’re a bit sparse in the middle.
 Or you’ve got loads of educational middle of funnel content but nothing at the bottom to actually drive conversion or support your sales team.

-It’s worth noting that you may need to create a buyer journey for each distinct product or service that you offer.
+It’s worth noting that you may need to create a buyer journey for each distinct product or service you offer.
 We call these strands of content ‘Buyer journey blog chains’.

 From here you’ll be able to see where your gaps are, giving you an excellent starting point for deciding what topics and titles you can schedule for the future.
 If there are lots of gaps, plug the most important ones first.
 This will differ depending on your business and priorities.